Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Experiments

+The confidence of predictions on novel data categories not seen during training was assessed.
+Table \ref{tab_fashion_mini} shows example OOD images shown to the NNs trained on CIFAR-10.
+Edge refers to two CIFAR classes held out during training (ships, dogs).
+Appendix \ref{sec_exp_deets} provides OOD examples for other datasets.

+The three tables show similar patterns.
 Whilst all methods predict with similar confidence on the training data, confidence differs greatly for other data categories, with anchored ensembles generally producing the most conservative predictions.
-Note that it should not be expected that a method score zero on the edge and natural adversarial data - sneakers are easily confused with boots, and rotated bags can still look like bags.

-Anchored ensembling is highly resistant to pure adversarial examples.
-Compared to a single regularised NN, it reduced overconfident predictions on these by 98\%, on OOD data by 65\%, and on natural adversarial examples by half - significant in light of recent work \citep{Alcorn}.

-These results suggest that the properties observed in the toy example of figure \ref{fig_reg_or_not} apply to more complex settings.
-Appendix \ref{app_fashion} provides a full breakdown of results, as well as entropy metrics.
+This gap increases for data drawn further from the training distribution.
+Encouragingly, we observe similar (though less extreme) behaviour to that in the toy examples of figure \ref{fig_reg_or_not}.